 요즘 날씨가 추워서 핫팩 쓰는데 꿀팁이네요 좋은 정보 감사합니다 ㅎㅎ

-◇Place it on your clothes and change its position frequently
+◇Place it on top of your clothes and change its position frequently

-Hot packs should be changed frequently and not attached to the same spot for a long time.
-It is safer not to use them at all while sleeping, as you may not immediately notice the heat.
-Some people put hot packs inside their blankets or attach them to their soles while sleeping, but this can cause serious burns if early symptoms like itching are missed. ▲Infants ▲Elderly ▲Diabetes patients and others with reduced skin sensation should generally avoid using hot packs.
-When purchasing a hot pack, choose products with the KC mark and safety verification registration number.
+Also, hot packs should be applied to different areas frequently rather than left in one place for a long time.
+It's safer to avoid using them altogether, as you may not immediately feel the heat while sleeping.
+Some people sleep with hot packs under their blankets or on the soles of their feet.
+However, caution is advised, as this can lead to serious burns, as even minor early symptoms like itching can be missed.
+People with reduced skin sensitivity, such as infants, the elderly, and those with diabetes, should also avoid using hot packs.
+When purchasing hot packs, choose products with the KC mark and a safety confirmation report number.

 ===========